MicrosoftDocs/sql-docs/docs/big-data-cluster/deployment-guidance.md

 >1.
 The name of your cluster must be only lower case alpha-numeric characters, no spaces.
 All Kubernetes artifacts (containers, pods, statefull sets, services) for the cluster will be created in a namespace with same name as the cluster name specified.
 >1.
 The **SA** account is a system administrator on the SQL Server Master instance that gets created during setup.
 After creating your SQL Server container, the MSSQL_SA_PASSWORD environment variable you specified is discoverable by running echo $MSSQL_SA_PASSWORD in the container.
 For security purposes, change your SA password as per best practices documented [here](https://docs.microsoft.com/sql/linux/quickstart-install-connect-docker?view=sql-server-2017#change-the-sa-password).

 The following section details on YARN configurations options.
-Note : Thees are expert level configurations.
+Note : These are expert level configurations.
 The user is not required to specify any of these values and in that case the defaults take effect.
-Note that Yarn is Resource Manager for Spark.
+Yarn is Resource Manager for Spark.
 Spark runs in Storage pods and that can be controlled via CLUSTER_STORAGE_POOL_REPLICAS.

 | Yarn Environment variable | Required | Default value | Description |
 |---|---|---|---|